Roman Museum Remchingen: Museum offers

-The museum is open on weekdays, Fridays, Saturdays and Sundays.
+The museum is open on Sundays.
 Group tours are offered, also for school classes and other groups.
 The museum also has a museum cafe.
 There are various themed exhibitions.

 Management of the museum

-The museum was founded by Jeff Klotz.
+The museum was founded by volunteers from the Heimatverein Remchingen.
 The museum is managed by Jeff Klotz, Anna Panteleit and Monika Foemer.
-The Roman Museum employs 60 employees, some of whom are volunteers.

 History around the museum

 The museum deals with the life of the Romans and Gauls in what is now Remchingen.
 In the first century, the Romans relocated Gauls to the southwest, where there were only few places.
 This is how this settlement was laid out in Remchingen.